tonyvu2508/ComfyUI-MultiGPU/README.md

   - HyVideoModelLoaderDiffSynthMultiGPU (**NEW** - MultiGPU-specific node for offloading to an `offload_device` using MultiGPU's device selectors)
   - HyVideoVAELoaderMultiGPU
   - DownloadAndLoadHyVideoTextEncoderMultiGPU
-- Native to ComfyUI-MultiGPU
+- **Native to ComfyUI-MultiGPU**
-  - DeviceSelectorMultiGPU (Allows user to link loaders together to use the same selected device)
+  - DeviceSelectorMultiGPU - Allows user to link loaders together to use the same selected device
+  - HunyuanVideoEmbeddingsAdapter - Allows Kijai's excellent IP2V CLIP for HunyuanVideo to be used with Comfy Core sampler.

 All MultiGPU nodes available for your install can be found in the "multigpu" category in the node menu.